HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/parameters.md

 | active   | Boolean | Whether the spec is loaded.|
 |disabledOperationIds|Array|Receives the `operationID` of an endpoint or endpoints in an API schema as value to make those endpoints unavailable |

-The name of the entries must match the name used in versions of the RestAPI verticle (See [below](#restapi-verticle)).
+The name of the entries must match the name used in versions of the [RestAPI verticle](#restapi-verticle).

 ## Vert.x parameters